EPICHEIREMA

 This corresponds to a three-element deep structure:

-This is Quintilian’s position: “To me, as well as to the greater number of authors, there appears to be not more than three [parts]” (IO, V, 14, 6).
+This is Quintilian’s position: “To me, as well as to the greater number of authors, there appear to be not more than three [parts]” (IO, V, 14, 6).

-The epicheirema corresponds to a linked argumentation, represented as follows:
+The epicheirema corresponds to a linked argument, presented as follows:

 3. Epicheirema, as a communicated argument

-This perfect rhetorical argument is described as a sequence consisting of five components, like a logical epicheirema, but with a quite different organization.
-The first three elements correspond to the logical component, establishing the Proposition:
+This perfect rhetorical argument is described as a sequence consisting of five components, like a logical epicheirema, but with a completely different organization.
+The first three elements correspond to the linear development of the logical component that establishes the proposition:

 Reason 1 + Proof of the Reason + Proposition

-The proof of the Reason, “corroborates by means of additional arguments, the briefly presented Reason” (Id., p.
+The proof of the reason, “corroborates by means of additional arguments, the briefly presented Reason” (Id., p.
 107).
-The argumentation must now be seen as serial:
+The global argument must now be seen as serial:

 [Argument1 => {(Conclusion] = Argument2) => Conclusion}